BDomzal/magnetstein/README.md

 in the commandline.)

-If you are a researcher, we strongly recommend using Gurobi (available for academics at no cost) as your solver in Magnetstein.
+If you are a researcher, we recommend using Gurobi (available for academics at no cost) as your solver in Magnetstein.
 For more information on license and installation, see [Gurobi website](https://www.gurobi.com/).
 Gurobi is a default solver.
-If you prefer to use Magnetstein without Gurobi, set solver=LpSolverDefault in estimate_proportions function.
-Note that using Magnetstein without Gurobi can result in long computation time and, in some cases, incorrect results.
+If you prefer to use Magnetstein without Gurobi, set `solver=LpSolverDefault` in `estimate_proportions` function.
+Note that using Magnetstein with unreliable solver can result in long computation time and, in some cases, incorrect results.

-# Examples
+# Example: quantification for a single mixture

-See estimation.ipynb in folder examples/.
+See estimation.ipynb in folder examples/ to find out how to estimate proportions of components in a single NMR mixture.

+# Monitoring chemical reactions

+Magnetstein enables also the analysis of multiple mixtures, for example obtained from reaction monitoring.
+This utility is available via function `estimate_proportions_in_time`.
+To see examples, visit this [repository](https://github.com/BDomzal/magnetstein_x_chemical_reactions).
+Read more about it [here](https://doi.org/10.1021/acs.analchem.5c00800).

 # Acknowledgements